 For regular news and updates on the Royal College and all things oncology, follow IMG Connect on social media using the links below:

-An NHS teaching hospital in Kent is looking for a Consultant in Clinical Oncology with an interest in urology.
-The Oncology department comprises a team of over 40 Clinical and Medical Oncology consultants and is supported by a large team of middle-grade doctors, fellows, and trainees.
+An NHS district general hospital in the South West of England is looking for a Consultant in Medical Oncology with an interest in NET and HPB cancers.
+The Medical Oncology department comprises a team of 11 consultants and is supported by a large team of middle grade doctors and specialist nurses.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.